sassoftware/r-sasctl/README.md

 ### Install from terminal

-The SWAT package for R is available from SAS as a tar.gz file.
+The SASCTL package for R is available from SAS as a tar.gz file.
 You can download releases from
 <https://github.com/sassoftware/r-sasctl/releases>.